CENTRAL ARKANSAS ASTRONOMICAL SOCIETY BY-LAWS

 Treasurer – The Treasurer shall have charge and supervision of all records pertaining to the finances of the corporation, cause all moneys and other valuable effects of the corporation to be deposited in accounts as directed and authorized by the Board, to pay the Society’s just debts, provide accurate statements of the Society’s finances at least quarterly or whenever requested by another officer or the board, file all records required by tax laws, to open the books to all officers and members during such hours as are deemed reasonable for inspection.
 In addition the Treasure shall, after consultation with others as needed, present a proposed budget to the Board at the regular April Board meeting, covering a twelve month period and at the October Board meeting, covering the remainder of the same period.

 ARTICLE IV – Board of Directors:

-Election, Number, Terms, and Qualifications – The Board of Directors shall consist of the officers, the Immediate Past President and four other members elected at large.
+Election, Number, Terms, and Qualifications – The Board of Directors shall consist of the officers, the Immediate Past President and six other members elected at large who must have been members for at least six months preceding election.
 Terms of the at large Board Members shall be for one year.
-Members of the Board may succeed themselves indefinitely
+Members of the Board may succeed themselves indefinitely.

 Special and General Powers – The Board is authorized to exercise any lawful power, not reserved to the membership or otherwise expressly prohibited by the Articles of Incorporation or these By-laws.
 Unless approved by the membership all expenditures of money or the entry into any contractual relationship, requires board approval or ratification.